cgtrout/MSFS-PyScriptManager/readme.md

 - Extract the downloaded file to a location of your choice.
 - Feel free to post an 'issue' here on Github if you have any issues with the launcher or the scripts.

-# How to use the launcher
+# How to use the Launcher
 - Launch MSFS-PyScriptManager.exe.
 - Click the "Run Script" button to open a script.
 Running scripts are each shown in their own individual tabs.
 Right click the tab header for a given script to close it.
+- Right click an open script tab to close
 - Further details on the provided scripts are included further down.
-- Right click an open script tab to close

   <img src="https://github.com/user-attachments/assets/6dbde597-67e0-453b-8478-b096e44edd1d" alt="Description of image" width="500">